 Furthermore, this leads us to pose the question, is the minimum wage an effective policy?
 This is because a common debate among politicians is about what tactic brings better results for the redistribution of incomes and so the support of the weak: taxation or imposition and raising of the minimum wage?
-According to Lee and Saez (2012), when the labor supply of workers with low qualifications is low, the minimum wage should always be associated with a working premium.
+According to (Lee and Saez, 2012), when the labor supply of workers with low qualifications is low, the minimum wage should always be associated with a working premium.
 This is related to the fact that macroeconomic downturns lead to unemployment.
 In this case, when too many workers are chasing far few jobs, labor supply is intense and thus the calculation of the ideal tax to be paid can be significantly changed.
 Trying to clarify the same subject about a more effective policy (Bosch, 2015), in a survey he conducted in Belgium, France, Germany, Sweden and the United Kingdom in comparing the effectiveness between the minimum wage and collective wage bargaining, found that while collective wage negotiations are more effective than the legal minimum wage in reducing disparities, both require state intervention in their embodiment.

 Of course, the way they carried out the application of the minimum wage as a policy tool, depends on the convictions and beliefs of each nation.
+Hayes (2007) in a survey he carried out in the way in which US citizens perceive the redistribution of income in favor of the weak, concluded that Americans want to help the poor, but they prefer to do so through work and not through social assistance.
 The periodic raise of minimum wage, if only for the restoration of lost purchasing power due to inflation reasons, satisfies justice according to the Americans.
-Respectively for Lemos (2009) concludes that the minimum wage could be an effective policy tool for combating poverty and inequality, without destroying too many jobs.
+Respectively for Brazil, Lemos (2009) concludes that the minimum wage could be an effective policy tool for combating poverty and inequality, without destroying too many jobs.
 She also adds that the minimum wage could be an effective tool not only for formal but also for the informal economy, where legislation is clearly not applied.